datalayer/examples/README.md

 jupyter lab
 ```

 Read the [documentation website](https://docs.datalayer.run/docs) to know more about how setup Datalayer RUN.
-Don't worry, it is easy 👍 <br />You just need to install the package, open JupyterLab, click on the `Datalayer RUN` tile in the JupyterLab launcher,  create an account, wait a bit for your Kernels to be ready, and then just assign a Remote Kernel from any Notebook kernel picker.
+Don't worry, it is easy 👍 <br />You just need to install the package, open JupyterLab, click on the `Jupyter kernels` tile in the JupyterLab launcher,  create an account, wait a bit for your Kernels to be ready, and then just assign a Remote Kernel from any Notebook kernel picker.

 <img alt="Notebook remote execution" src="https://datalayer-assets.s3.us-west-2.amazonaws.com/examples/user-flow-1.png" width="900" />